stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 No user workloads run on pipelines nodes.

-## 3 x Worker
+### 3 x Worker

 In a SAAP cluster, users run their applications on worker nodes.
 By default, a SAAP subscription comes with three worker nodes.

 ## Storage Requirements

 ### Block Storage Requirements

-SAAP uses high performance disks i.e. `SSDs` for storage requirements which includes:
+SAAP uses high performance disks i.e. `SSDs` for storage requirements which includes
 - Boot Volumes (Attached to nodes for OS.
 See [Resource Requirements](#resource-requirements))
 - Persistent Volumes (Additionally attached volumes for application consumption)

-Following are the storage requirements used as Persistent Volumes consumed by `SAAP workloads`:
+Following are the storage requirements used as Persistent Volumes consumed by `SAAP workloads`

 | SAAP component | Volume Size (GiB)|
 |---|---:|